Kwannnnn/DevTools/README.md

 a parameter.
 The error `DM_STRING_CTOR` was therefore returned by the `DumbMethods` detector.

+## 3. Added extra tests
+The following extra tests were added to reach 100% test coverage:

+- `checkIfBookCaseHasNoSpace`
+- `findBookByAuthorNamesDoNotMatch`
+- `findBookByTitleExists`
+- `findBookByTitleNotMatching`
+- `findBookByTitleNotExists`
+- `removeBookByTitleExists`
+- `removeBookByTitleNotExists`
+- `toStringNoBooks`
+- `toStringOneBook`
+- `toStringMultipleBooks`

-# 3. Sonarqube instruction manual
+## 4. Sonarqube instruction manual

 To run `Sonarqube` on this gradle project, you need to have a running `Sonarqube` server on your local machine.
 Instructions can be found here: